Definition and Examples of an Annual Exclusion Gift

 For the 2021 tax year, the federal exclusion from gift taxes is $15,000, and the limit for 2022 is $16,000.

 The IRS usually publishes the allowable annual exclusion from federal gift taxes each November for the following year.
 Sometimes, the amount remains the same.

 How Annual Exclusion Gifting Works

-Let's say that during the course of 2014 you and your spouse, who are both U.S. citizens, make the following gifts:
+Suppose that during 2022, you and your spouse, who are both U.S. citizens, make the following gifts:

 - You give $5,000 to your son, Bob, in March and then another $5,000 in December.

 - Your spouse gives $10,000 to her daughter, Betty, in March and then another $10,000 in December.

 - You give $2,000 to your niece, Susie, in June.

 - You give your spouse a diamond ring worth $50,000 in December.